mattb00ker/100-days-of-code/r1-log.md

 ### R2D2
 Continued with project odin, completed another exercise.
 Also continued on my quest to fix the RNN, will have this sorted, but may need to rewrite my text generator!

+### R2D3
+Worked through another exercise, completed it without support, syntax is coming back!
+Completed the reversing text exercise, enjoyed it, exactly the right amount of challenge, looking forward to it ramping up though.